guneyozsan/GuneyOzsanOutThereMusicVideo/README.md

 ![Screenshot](https://i.imgur.com/6bidGGB.gif?1 "Screenshot")

-## Notice
+## Notice on the state of the development

-After becoming a dad last year the project had it place in shelves for quite a long time.
-To prevent the project failing all together I am changing the course a little bit.
+After becoming a dad in 2018 the project had it place in shelves for quite a long time.
+In 2020 we welcomed our second baby, and it wasn't until now that I was able to start making progress again.
+Now I aim to finish the project and release the music video before the end of 2021.

-This was my first big C# project and I was focused more on the video result than code itself.
-Meanwhile C# became my main language in my career that I'm currently not comfortable with the code quality as it appears that there are a few useful tools that can be extracted out of this project.
+This is my first big software project that I started years ago even before I even became a developer.
+Main focused had always been on the visual result than the code itself.
+Meanwhile C# became my main language in my career that currently I am unable to be comfortable with the code quality.
+Plus, it looks like that there are a few useful tools that can be extracted out of this project.

-However, I am also not comfortable that turning into this project into a software tool is blocking the path to finalize the music video as an art form.

-At this point it turns out that assigning two separate functionality to the project had became harmful (Dope!
+On the other side, I am not comfortable with turning extracting software tools from this project blocking the path to release the music video as an art form.
+At this point, it turns out that assigning two diverse purposes to the project had became harmful (Dope!
 Single responsibility principle everywhere huh?).

-So I decided to split the paths, and the first goal will be to finalize the video as fast as possible without thinking about the condition of the current code.
+Currently I'm refactoring the code in a limited way so that people can make use of some parts of the project, while the initial goal still being to finalize the music video as fast as possible.

-Only after releasing the music video, my intention is to refactor the code to extract some useful tools for people that may want to work with music tracks in Unity.

 ## Release